 The algorithm works by combining the given matrix with an identity matrix to form an augmented matrix.
 The augmented matrix is then manipulated using elementary row operations to transform the given matrix into an identity matrix, while the identity matrix transforms into the inverse of the original matrix.
 If the original matrix is singular (non-invertible), the algorithm will terminate without finding an inverse matrix.

 The inverse matrix can be used to solve systems of linear equations, and is used in many applications such as computer graphics, physics, and engineering.

 Manually calculating the inverse matrix using the adjugate matrix

 The inverse of a square matrix A, sometimes called a reciprocal matrix, is a matrix such that

-For manual calculation you can use adjugate matrix to compute matrix inverse like this:
+For manual calculation you can use the adjugate matrix to compute the matrix inverse using this formula:

 where is a minor of .

-You can use this method relatively easily for small matrices, 2x2, 3x3, or, maybe, 4x4.
+You can use this method relatively easy for small matrices, 2x2, 3x3, or, maybe, 4x4.
 For bigger matrices, it is easier to use the Gauss-Jordan algorithm implemented by the calculator.